FDA to be more accountable in 2021

 She said the FDA had since the beginning of 2021 reduced its registration fees, improved its registration processes at the port to ensure that producers did not have an excuse to bring unregistered products into the markets.

-Mrs Darko said the Authority would be more responsive to the concerns of the public while using technology as an enabler for effective and efficient regulation.
+Mrs Darko added that the Authority would be more responsive to the concerns of the public while using technology as an enabler for effective and efficient regulation.

 Commenting on the contribution of the local economy to the economy in 2020, she stated that the Ghanaian local industry can be vibrant and compete with foreign products.